JonathanHung95/reddit_airflow/README.md

 ### Airflow

-Airflow runs on an EC2 instance and manages the whole pipeline.
+Airflow runs on an EC2 instance and manages the whole pipeline via our aws_dag.py file.
+The DAG does:
+1. Triggers the reddit scrapper function housed in an AWS Lambda
+2. Triggers EMR to take the data in the S3 bucket
+3. Triggers Glue + Athena

 ### Lambda Function